Go back

 Your Everest Short Trek begins with a warm welcome in Kathmandu.
 Our team member will greet you at Tribhuvan International Airport.
 We'll escort you to your hotel in a private vehicle, ensuring a comfortable and hassle-free start to your adventure.
 This will set the tone for a memorable journey.

 If you miss the regular trip briefing, don't worry.
-We'll provide it at a convenient time before departure, Pokhara, either before a World Heritage tour the following morning or the next day; we'll then proceed to the airport flight to Lukla or drive four 4-hour Manthali and Flight to Lukla.
+We'll provide it at a convenient time before departure from Pokhara, either before a World Heritage tour the following morning or the next day; we'll then proceed to the airport, take the flight to Lukla, or drive for 4 hours to Manthali, then take the flight to Lukla.

 Currency Exchange:

 The Nepalese rupee is Nepali currency, and 1 USD is approximately 130 NPR.
-Only NPR is accepted in Nepal, so it's best to bring cash to facilitate transactions.
+Only NPR is accepted in Nepal, so it's best to bring cash to make transactions easier.
 Banks and ATMs in Kathmandu provide currency exchange services, but note that most banks prefer new, crisp notes.

 Our Team: